 As noted above, PBMs have direct relationships with and earn revenue from pharmaceutical companies that manufacture drugs of all kinds.
 However, this relationship isn’t without its hurdles and bumps, mainly due to the financial constraints and challenges that arise during negotiations between PBMs and drug manufacturers and potential conflicts of interest.

 Since PBMs act as a bridge between drug manufacturers and patients, they are tasked with deciding how affordable a certain drug is for patients.
 While a simpler pricing model can help, PBMs must design and implement programs that balance cost and efficacy to ensure patients have access to the most effective and suitable medications for them.

-Similar to the relationship with pharmaceutical companies, PBMs contract with their employer clients, and they are required to design a prescription benefits plan.
+Like the relationship with pharmaceutical companies, PBMs contract with their employer clients and are required to design a prescription benefits plan.
 Once this plan is designed, the employer requires the PBM to administer the prescription benefits and make employees aware of the benefits they can receive.

-This brings us to the end of our overview of PBMs and their importance in the pharmacy benefits paradigm.
-At Capital Rx, we strive every day to change the way prescription drugs are priced and patients are serviced.
-We see PBMs as an essential stakeholder in the pharmaceutical supply chain and ourselves as a health technology company first, daring to reimagine the pharmacy benefits industry via our Single-Ledger Model - the first ethical framework for drug pricing – and preference for NADAC-based pricing over AWP.
+At Capital Rx, we strive every day to improve prescription drug price visibility and how patients are cared for.
+We see PBMs as an essential stakeholder in the pharmaceutical supply chain and ourselves as a health technology company first, daring to rebuild our nation’s electronic claims processing infrastructure.

-If you’d like to learn more about our full-service PBM solution, please contact us today!
+If you’d like to learn more about our full-service PBM solution or JUDI, please contact us today!
 We’d love to hear from you.